 0x2020 to discover the value written in the book is the integer

-The library example can look a bit simple but it helps visualizing the memory of the computer and understanding how it works.
-You can replace the library by what you want: a big board with numbered cases, a big furniture with numbered drawers.
+The library example can look a bit simple, but it helps to visualize the memory of the computer and understanding how it works.
+You can replace the library by what you want: a big board with numbered cases, big furniture with numbered drawers.
 The goal is to make this abstract notion (computer memory) something real, concrete that you already know (furniture, board, library).

 What are pointers for?

 Pointers are useful for several things.
-First, as they refer to other variables in memory, they allow us to have access to one variable at differents spots of the program.
+First, as they refer to other variables in memory, they allow us to have access to one variable at different spots of the program.

-Of course, it is an read/write access.
+Of course, it is a read/write access.
 The pointer is not a copy of the variable but a reference to it.

 Pointers also have us reduce the execution time and the space used in memory by a program.
 Because the variables are not duplicated in each execution context, we use less memory space.

-They are also pointers on functions but that will be for another post.
+They are also pointers to functions, but that will be for another post.
 Anyway, if you understood what I just said, I think you have the knowledge to understand everything else on pointers on your own.